 Modern QI approaches can produce rapid, quantitative improvements in a wide range of health processes.
 In addition to health services themselves, these approaches have also been effective for management processes such as records management and workforce management.
-Specific approaches include:
+Specific approaches include: • Improvement collaboratives which organize up to 50 facilities to address a

-- Improvement collaboratives which organize up to 50 facilities to address a specific topic; - Development of accreditation and other regulatory strategies; - Pay-for-performance programs addressing quality; - Quality of care and quality improvement evaluations; - Performance improvement technologies, including more effective training and human resources management; - mHealth (mobile health) to strengthen health systems and improve health care quality; and, - Health systems strengthening for non-communicable diseases/injuries.
+• Improvement collaboratives which organize up to 50 facilities to address a specific topic;

+- Development of accreditation and other regulatory strategies; - Pay-for-performance programs addressing quality; - Quality of care and quality improvement evaluations; - Performance improvement technologies, including more effective training and human resources management;

+• mHealth (mobile health) to strengthen health systems and improve health care quality; and,

+• Health systems strengthening for non-communicable diseases/injuries.